Holographic Open/Closed Exchange in Double Deeply Virtual Compton Scattering: Fixed-$j$ Structural Matching to the $\pm$-Basis Wilson Kernels: Introduction

 It is equally important to state the role of conformality precisely.
 The conformal fixed-point formulas provide the cleanest analytic representation of the hard kernel because they display the scale dependence as a pure power law.
-No claim is made that real QCD is near a conformal fixed point; the conformal expressions are used solely as a basis in which the hard kernel is most transparent.
+No claim is made that real QCD is near a conformal fixed point; the conformal expressions are used as the conformal partial-wave/CS representation, where the hard kernel is most transparent.
 The matching itself is imposed at the single scale \eqref{eq:intro-matching-point}.
-Logarithmic running away from that point reshuffles scale dependence between Wilson coefficients and conformal moments, but it does not change the hypergeometric functional form of the hard kernel or the open/$+$, closed/$-$ channel identification.
-Recent NNLO coefficient functions for \DVCS~\! and \DDVCS~\! sharpen the perturbative side of this story~\cite{Braun:2020yib,Braun:2021ysj,Braun:2022nnlo,Ji:2023transversity,Braun:2024ddvcs,Braun:2026dvcsmom}: they do not alter the scope of the present claim, but they provide the natural next arena in which to test quantitatively how the simple LO/conformal representation is deformed beyond the fixed-point limit.
+At that point, the matched object is the fixed--$j$ conformal Wilson-kernel family.
+Beta-proportional conformal-anomaly terms, finite scheme transformations, and logarithmic running are part of the coefficient/evolution bookkeeping away from the matching point.
+They refine the anomalous dimensions, finite coefficient normalizations, and evolution factors, but they are not an alternative fixed-scale $\eta/\xi$ kernel for the projected invariant.
+Recent NNLO coefficient functions for \DVCS and \DDVCS sharpen the perturbative input for $\gamma_j^\pm(\alpha_s)$, $c_j^\pm(\alpha_s)$, and evolution effects~\cite{Braun:2020yib,Braun:2021ysj,Braun:2022nnlo,Ji:2023transversity,Braun:2024ddvcs,Braun:2026dvcsmom}.
+They refine the perturbative data entering the same conformal partial wave rather than replacing the fixed-scale hypergeometric kernel.

-The paper is therefore conceptual rather than numerical.
-It does not aim to provide a global phenomenological fit.
-Its aim is to determine the operator meaning of the holographic fixed--$j$ amplitude, to isolate the part that is universal from the part that is infrared sensitive, and to place the resulting nonperturbative moments in the same language used by collinear factorization and, ultimately, by lattice-QCD determinations of moments and form factors.
-In this sense it should be read as a structural paper about what the holographic amplitude is computing.
+The paper is conceptual rather than numerical.
+It determines the operator meaning of the holographic fixed--$j$ amplitude, isolates the universal part from the infrared-sensitive part, and places the resulting nonperturbative moments in the same language used by collinear factorization and, ultimately, by lattice-QCD determinations of moments and form factors.
+In this sense it is a structural paper about what the holographic amplitude is computing.